CodeWithDennis/larament/README.md

 # Larament
-Larament is a Laravel and FilamentPHP starter kit, it contains a Laravel project with FilamentPHP installed and configured with additional features.
+Kickstart your project and save time with Larament!
+This time-saving starter kit includes a Laravel project with FilamentPHP already installed and set up, along with extra features.

 ![larament.png](larament.png)